 Japetella diaphana is a small pelagic octopus.
 Little is known about members of this family.
+In Hawaiian waters gravid females are found near 1,000 m and brooding females near 800 m.
+Hatchlings have been observed to be about 3 mm mantle length (Young 2008).
 This is not a common octopus in the Bering Sea and would not be confused with E. dofleini.